SolaceLabs/solace-pretty-dump/README.md

 Selectors can be very useful if you wish to filter the messages at the broker based on certain header metadata or user properties.
 Selectors are specified using an SQL-92 like syntax.
 Solace doesn't recommend them for general runtime usage due to performance considerations and the fact our topic routing capability is far superior to other JMS brokers.
 However, they can certainly come in handy when browsing queues for certain messages.

 A Selector is specified either by the environment variable `PRETTY_SELECTOR="blah"` or using the command line argument `--selector="blah"` when runnning PrettyDump.
 Note that Selectors don't work with Direct topic subscriptions, but does with queue consume, queue browsing, and temporary queues with subscriptions.
 However!
 Selectors are performed on the egress Flow, which means that any messages not matching the Selector will be left on the queue.
-For example, a tempQ subscribed to `>` but with a very narrow Selector fill up quickly.
+For example, a tempQ subscribed to `>` but with a very narrow Selector could fill up quickly.

 Use "first message" browse mode `f:queueName` to stop after the first message that matches the Selector.
 Or browse with count option `b:queueName 2 10` to dump the first 10 messages that match the Selector, with an indent of 2.